 SOPHE confers awards to faculty, practitioners, students and chapters in more than 15 categories.
 Read below to find out the details for each type of award, requirements, and upcoming deadlines.

-THE 2014 CALL FOR AWARDS AND SCHOLARSHIPS IS NOW OPEN!
+THE 2014 CALL FOR AWARDS AND SCHOLARSHIPS iS NOW CLOSED

 Congratulations to the 2013 Award and Scholarship Recipients!

 The recipients were recognized at SOPHE's Awards Ceremony on April 18th, 2013 at Epcot Center.
 Click here to view the press release.
 To see a list of all National SOPHE award winners, click the categories below.